rajkunamaneni/LaTeXTutorial/src/README.md

-> :warning: **This Project is a modified school project** and thus no students of CSE 185s should be looking at my source code.
-Feel free to view the pdf for ideas.
+> :warning: **This Project is a modified school document** and thus no students of CSE 185S/E should be looking at my source code.
+Feel free to view the PDF for ideas.